Account notifications give companies the ability to provide their customers with relevant, timely, and personalized information about their accounts.

 As the infrastructures for SMS communications and the internet are mostly divided, SMS APIs are often used to 'bridge the gap' between telecommunications carrier networks and the wider web.
 SMS APIs are used to allow web applications to easily send and receive text messages through logic written for standard web frameworks.

-The character limit for a single SMS message is 160 characters, however most modern phones and networks support concatenation and segment and rebuild messages up to 1600 characters.
-Messages not using GSM-7 encoding are limited to 67 characters.
+The character limit for a single SMS message is 160 characters.
+However, most modern phones and networks support concatenation; they segment and rebuild messages up to 1600 characters.
+Messages not using GSM-7 encoding are limited to 70 characters.

 SMS Delivery is a measure of the percentage of outgoing SMS and MMS messages which are received at their intended destination.
 While sometimes referring to the status of a single message, SMS delivery usually is a rate of delivered versus intended messages and summarized as an 'SMS Delivery Rate.'